IsaiahVK/cmps2200-fa25-classroom-fa-25-assignment-01-cmps2200-assignment-01/assignment-01.md

 .
   - 1c.
 Is $n^{1.01} \in O(\mathrm{log}^2 n)$?
 .
 .
-No. Although small, the exponent indicates exponential growth as opposed to logarithmic growth.
+No. Although small, the exponent indicates polynomial growth as opposed to logarithmic growth.
 .
 .